How To Date A Dinosaur Fossil

 - Zircon has unusually high resistance to chemicals and weathering, so it is more likely to be preserved than compared with bones and other rocks.

-Once the absolute age of a piece of zircon has been determined, it can be matched to the sedimentary layers that it was found in.
+Once the absolute age of a piece of zircon has been determined, it is matched to the sedimentary layers that it was found in.
 Dinosaur bones that are found in the same layer can then be dated based on this with a certain degree of accuracy.

 How Do You Tell Isotopes Apart?